aldebaran/qibuild/doc/source/guide/cmake/writing_a_config_cmake.rst

 Visual Studio, ``libfoo.a`` or ``libfoo.so`` for Linux, or ``libfoo.a`` or ``libfoo.dylib`` for Mac.

+We also assume that the library is in a `/lib` directory and the header in a `include` directory, and from a prefix where CMake can find it, either because:

+* foo is in a package in a toolchain following the sdk layout

+* foo is installed on the system, so the prefix is ``/usr/`` or ``/usr/local``.

+This should cover 90% of the use cases.

 If the ``foo`` library is open source, do not hesitate to submit a patch to integrate ``foo-config.cmake`` with other qibuild cmake modules.